SamGFrendo/Woody/readme.md

 - contains()
 - set()

-The function init() get called when the code is run. init() is then calls startNewGame().
+The function init() get called when the code is run. init() then calls startNewGame().
 When it is called itit() applies the different sets of classes to the cells.
-In this way the code understands the relationship between cells - this is how it determines the win criteria.
+These classes are what the code uses to understand the relationship between cells - this is how it determines the win criteria.

 The function set() is called whenever a cell is clicked.
 The set() functions calls the win() function on each click to determine if the win criteria have been met.
 The set() function also sets a cell with the turn marker, 'X' or 'O'.